-The fundamental difference is that in order to reproduce non-monotonic aging, this interpretation requires that the degrees of freedom be localized in space (to resolve a contact condition) and independent from each other, leading to a Winkler foundation model with a viscous response coupled with non-linear elastic term.
-However, in a solid, the displacement of a point on the surface is strongly correlated to all other points due to long range elastic forces: this means that the glassy degrees of freedom are entirely non-local, thus removing the possibility of the non-monotonic evolution of the contact area.
+The fundamental difference is that in order to reproduce non-monotonic aging, this interpretation requires that the degrees of freedom each have their own relaxation time, be localized in space (each with its own height, to resolve a contact condition) and independent from each other, exemplified by the Winkler foundation model proposed in Ref.~\citep{dillavouNonmonotonicAgingMemory2018}, where each (non-linear) spring-dashpot element has its own relaxation time.
+However, in a homogeneous solid, the displacement of a point on the surface is strongly correlated to all other points due to long range elastic forces: this means that the glassy degrees of freedom are entirely non-local, thus removing the possibility of the non-monotonic evolution of the contact area.
 In fact, this is easily proved for any linear viscoelastic model.
 For an instantaneous unload, $t_1$, which is a function of $t$, satisfies the implicit equation:

 We can therefore express the derivative of $t_1$ with respect to time:

 The partial derivatives of $F$ can be obtained explicitly:

 Since we always have $J > 0$, $J' > 0$, and $G > 0$, $G' < 0$ (cf.~\cref{rem:transform}) for any linear viscoelastic model~\citep{sharpeSpringerHandbookExperimental2008}, we have $t_1'(t) > 0$ after unload.
 Since $t_1$ is a time during which $A$ increases, we conclude that $A(t)$ is increasing after unload for any linear viscoelastic model\footnote{This is also true for viscoelasticity with aging, with a similar proof.}.